 Supply List - Our supply cupboard is still full from previous generous parents, so only a few items are needed this year.
 Please wait until the school sales begin before purchasing.
 We could use...

-Pencils, pencil cap erasers, white board markers both fine tip and regular, 3 single subject notebooks, 3 folders. antiseptic wipes, and tissue.
+Pencil cap erasers, whiteboard markers both a fine tip and regular, 1 3- subject notebook, 2 folders, binder paper antiseptic wipes, and tissue.

 We are a class of 24 students who enjoy exploring our world.
-This year we will become a class of only 4th graders.
 We learn about the geography and the historical events that shaped our state through hands-on and interactive studies.
 As an art school, we incorporate the arts in social studies, language arts and science.
 Students receive instruction from the following specialists each week: